 5) caddies are prohibited.

-1) A weekly tournament must have a minimum of 4 valid member/team entries in order to be considered a complete tournament eligible for prize distribution.
+1) A weekly tournament must have a minimum of 4 valid member/team entries to be considered a complete tournament eligible for prize distribution.

 2) A description and sample scorecard for each event may be found on the website under the Site Map tab.